microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 ### Compilation error for Azure Function.

-When the mini solution of Shake-Shake and DevKit Translater do not work, in Azure portal, you got the following error for the Azure Function you deployed:
+When the mini solution of Shake-Shake and DevKit Translator do not work, in Azure portal, you got the following error for the Azure Function you deployed:

 ```2017-11-15T03:24:23.426 Function compilation error
 2017-11-15T03:24:23.426 run.csx(11,23): error CS0234: The type or namespace name 'Devices' does not exist in the namespace 'Microsoft.Azure' (are you missing an assembly reference?)